Citizens' assembly on air quality

 The assembly’s recommendations will then be reported to the council decision makers to decide what will happen next.
 During the evidence phase, members of the assembly will have the opportunity to meet with individuals from all walks of life who live and travel regularly within the borough.
 They will also have discussions and hear from engaging expert speakers.
 The recommendations from the citizens’ assembly will be presented to the council meeting on 17 December 2019 for discussion.

 The assembly is an independent process and will be run by the Involve Foundation, who will facilitate and design the process and write a report on the outcomes of the assembly.
 The Sortition Foundation will recruit people to take part in the assembly, ensuring that participants are broadly representative of our community.

 There are a number of ways to get involved with the Kingston Citizens' Assembly and work improving air quality.

 - Apply to be an observer - there are a limited number of spaces for members of the public to come and observe the citizens’ assembly in action.
-We will confirm how to apply to be observer soon.
-We will also be live streaming parts of the assembly.
+You can apply by registering on our Let's Talk portal.
+We will also be providing recordings of the evidence.

 - Help to improve air quality - outside of the citizens’ assembly process you can still get involved in helping us to find ways to improve air quality.
 We have already been gathering ideas at community events and online through out Let’s Talk portal.
 Ideas that are quick and simple to implement, we can get on and action.
 Bigger and more complex ideas, requiring significant resources, policy changes or working with partners and other agencies, may be put to the advisory group to consider as information for the assembly.